Over 40 Years

 Berks County Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
 Help Injured Workers get Workers’ Compensation Benefits in Pennsylvania

 If you were injured at work or contracted a work-related illness, contact a Berks County workers’ compensation lawyer at Larry Pitt & Associates, P.C.
-We are dedicated to fighting for the rights of injured workers throughout Pennsylvania, including Berks County, Bensalem County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.
+We are dedicated to fighting for the rights of injured workers throughout Pennsylvania, including Berks County, Bucks County, Chester County, Delaware County, Montgomery County or Philadelphia County.
 To discuss your case, call us at 888-PITT-LAW or complete our online contact form.

 Our legal team provides skilled representation to those residing in and around Abington, Ambler, Ardmore, Bala Cynwyd, Bensalem, Clifton Heights, Crum Lynne, Darby, Downingtown, Doylestown, Drexel Hill, Essington, Folcroft, Glenolden, Haverford, Havertown, Holmes, Kutztown, Lansdowne, Media, Merion Station, Morton, Narberth, Norristown, Norwood, Philadelphia, Prospect Park, Quakertown, Reading, Roxborough, Sharon Hill, Upper Darby, West Chester and Wynnewood.